Non-fiction (Immigration, Race Relations)

 Ten years old in 2009, my second daughter picked what she thought was the easiest topic for her speech: “What comes after saying ‘sorry’?”
 Unfortunately, she assumed the topic was civility.
 With pretty colours and diverse writing styles, she prepared a speech about forgiveness, noting several responses a civil person might make to an apology: “Please”, “Yes, please”, “Thank you”, “Yes thank you”, “That’s alright.”

 Her teacher told her to redraft it.
-The topic referred specifically to our alleged past cruelty to Aborigines; white racial guilt doesn’t contemplate forgiveness.
+The topic referred specifically to our supposed past cruelty to Aborigines; white racial guilt doesn’t contemplate forgiveness.
 Like the topic “Reconciliation and me,” the only speech my daughter could make was about more things white Australia could do to help Aborigines.
-If such topics help white children build confidence, then it’s to apologise more confidently.
+If such topics help white children build confidence, then it is to apologise more confidently.

 I couldn’t fault my daughter for her error.
 After all, that was the Multicultural Perspectives Public Speaking Competition.
 It wasn’t the annual Sorry Day.